mahancoder/Adobe-Connect-Linux/README.md

 This project uses [Chromium Embedded Framework](https://github.com/chromiumembedded) to utlize the underlying browser.
 ## Installation
 To install the app, either [build from source](#building-from-source) or [download a prebuilt binary from the Releases section](https://github.com/mahancoder/Adobe-Connect-Linux/releases).

 Next, you need to put `libpepflashplayer.so` in the Release directory.
 Due to copyright reasons, I can't provide it here.

 You can get it from the [archive.org copy of the official Adobe Pepper Flash Player](https://web.archive.org/web/20210101005931/https://fpdownload.adobe.com/pub/flashplayer/pdc/32.0.0.465/flash_player_ppapi_linux.x86_64.tar.gz).

 Extract the archive.
 The file you need is `libpepflashplayer.so`.

-Y ou also need to unlock it using this tool [darktohka/FlashPatch](https://github.com/darktohka/FlashPatch).
+You also need to unlock it using this tool [darktohka/FlashPatch](https://github.com/darktohka/FlashPatch).

 You also need to have `ImageMagick` installed.

 Then, exectue `install.sh` **as root** to install the app.

 ### Building from source
 First clone the repository
 ```